-Vision boarding also helps you prioritize and gives you a clearer picture of your goals and what steps you need to take in order to achieve them.
+Vision boarding for business also helps you prioritize and gives you a clearer picture of your goals and what steps you need to take in order to achieve them.

-If you’re ready to level up your goals this year, dream big and pin those dreams to a vision board—the ultimate manifestation tool.
+If you’re ready to level up your retail business goals, dream big and pin those dreams to a vision board—the ultimate manifestation tool.

 If finding a few uninterrupted hours to commit to this task still seems impossible, make your vision board a weekend or after-hours activity.

 2. Ask yourself some questions

 Mackenzie advises her clients to think about what their next year could look like before diving into their vision board.
 She suggests asking questions like, What feels right?
 What feels big?
 What does success look like?